Short Sleeve 1/4 Zip Pullovers: Zip Polo, Golf Layer or Niche Style?

 The garment usually lives somewhere between three product worlds:

-- a zip polo
+- a quarter zip polo

-- a warm-weather mid-layer
+- a warm-weather golf pullover

-- a very light outerwear piece
+- a very light outerwear or windshirt-style layer

 That “in-between” position is the value.